 With an emphasis on criminal/juvenile justice and social science research, the interdisciplinary bachelor’s degree in justice at UAA offers a variety of opportunities and resources to enhance your education.

 - Engage in real-world research as an undergraduate student.
 In the UAA Justice Center, you can study diverse topics in crime, law and justice, particularly related to urban and rural Alaska.
 Faculty enhance the program curriculum with their translational research — applying findings from basic science to conduct applied research in criminology, criminal/juvenile justice policy, human health and well-being.

 - Learn from faculty who are at the cutting-edge of research methods and analytics.
 Their research and teaching topics include victimology, criminal justice decision making, sentencing, corrections, juvenile justice, policing and situational crime prevention.
 They have all earned doctoral degrees in specialties ranging from criminology and criminal justice to sociology and related social science disciplines.

 - Experience day-to-day operations, job responsibilities and organizational culture by interning with a justice agency.
 Internships will help you connect with professionals in the field, which could lead to career opportunities after you earn your bachelor’s degree.

-Current, comprehensive and rigorous, UAA’s bachelor’s degree in justice curriculum
+Current, comprehensive and rigorous, UAA’s Justice B.A. curriculum provides a solid

-provides a solid foundation in the principles of justice and social science research,
+foundation in the principles of criminal/juvenile justice and social science research,

 theories in criminology and criminal justice and evidence-based policy-making.